tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 # Security Considerations

 Ticket re-use is a security and privacy concern.
-Moreover, clients must take care when pooling tickets as a means of avoiding or amortizing connection costs.
+Moreover, clients must take care when pooling tickets as a means of avoiding or amortizing handshake costs.
 If servers do not rotate session ticket encryption keys frequently, clients may be encouraged to obtain and use tickets beyond common lifetime windows of, e.g., 24 hours.
 Despite ticket lifetime hints provided by servers, clients SHOULD dispose of cached tickets after some reasonable